jamespohalloran/beyondTheBridge/content/_index.md

     name: Stephanie Dawson
 - template: feature-description
   heading: Beyond the Bridge Books
-  subheading: "Dinos Have Emotions is a therapeutic children’s book that focuses on
+  subheading: "_Dinos Have Emotions_ is a therapeutic children’s book that focuses
-    helping children and their grown-ups tackle every-day struggles with emotional regulation by exploring ten unique Dinos and their emotions: Sadness, Happiness, Anger, Love, Disgust, Gratitude, Fear, Hope, Shame, and Pride.
+    on helping children and their grown-ups tackle every-day struggles with emotional regulation by exploring ten unique Dinos and their emotions: Sadness, Happiness, Anger, Love, Disgust, Gratitude, Fear, Hope, Shame, and Pride.
 The second half of the book contains 19 different coping skills that promote self-regulation.